 Intended outcome Success criteria Children to be in line with age related expectations and/or Children will achieve make good/accelerated progress.
 ARE/GD.
 The gap closes for pupils eligible for Pupil Premium.
 How this will be measured: Termly assessments/Pupil Progress meetings.
 Children show good application to their learning resulting in Children show good expected and accelerated progress. behaviour for learning.
-Children make How this will be measured: Observations, monitoring of expected/accelerated interventions. progress.
+Children make How this will be measured: Observations, monitoring of interventions. expected/accelerated progress.
 Data is in line with national figures for attendance and Attendance is at least 96% persistent absence.
-DA and analaha taltan tih Children attend regularly and are on time.
+DA washing a talka a sin line a sinte Children attend regularly and are on time.
 PA reduces to be in line with national figures.
 How this will be measured: Attendance data, attendance reports.
 Children have experiences beyond the school day - children Children have the are VIPs for clubs, tournaments, residential visits and special opportunity to experience a events. range of sporting events, visits and clubs.
 How this will be measured: Reviews of clubs, feedback from children.